KyledeVos/Dashboard_Proj/README.md

 This is a demo project with a primary goal to show KPI data on a dashboard aimed at providing<br>
 insightful data for a hypothetical school.

+Please see the 'progress_track" directory for more on the database design implemented and limits and blockers encountered.

 # Features

 This project features a dashboard showing data averages for subjects.<br>